-The DRS (Distributed Rendering System) window allows the operator to see what the subject sees.
-The operator can perform camera orbit, zoom, panning, and object selection.
-For virtual reality systems containing a single display, the operator DRS window can be directly cloned to be used as 3D display for the subject, omitting the use of image generator(s).
+The DRS window allows the operator to see what the subject sees.
+Currently, the operator can perform camera orbit, zoom, panning, and object selection.
+For virtual reality systems containing a single display, the operator DRS window can be directly cloned to be used as 3D display for the subject, omitting the use of image generators.